 - Participate in updating the Plan of Conservation and Development

-- Coordinate with Parks and Recreation Department on sustainable management of parks and fields
+- Coordinate with Parks and Recreation Department on organic management of golf courses as much as possible

-- Coordination with Bicycle and Pedestrian Committee in expanding walking, hiking, and biking opportunities in Fairfield
+- Coordinate with Bicycle and Pedestrian Committee in expanding walking, hiking, and biking opportunities in Fairfield